dmoney/noisify/README.md

 # noisify

 A script to infinitely scroll a piece of text or ascii art, with added textual noise.
 Useful for decoration, meditation, etc.

 The script reads the input, pads it so all lines are of equal length, and then scrolls an infinitely repeating grid of the input.
-The added noise takes the form of a set of noise characters, as well as randomly dropping lines.
-The rate at which this happens will vary randomly.
+The added noise takes the form of a set of noise characters that randomly replace input characters, as well as randomly dropped lines.
+The rate at which this happens will vary randomly over time.

 ## Basic Usage: